raylutz/audit-engine-docsite/docs/user-guide/rapid_data_backup.md

 ## Relationship to Data Submission

-For guidance on submitting data for independent audit, see the "Sending Election Data to AuditEngine" document included in this repository.
+For guidance on submitting data for independent audit, see [Sending Election Data to AuditEngine](sending_data.md).

 ## Summary